Learning Video Representations from Textual Web Supervision: Experiments

 \section{Experiments}

-For many of our experiments, we use a subset of the full 70M-video dataset.
-These subsets are denoted by the approximate number of videos they include: \texttt{500K}, \texttt{1M}, \texttt{6M}, \texttt{12M}, \texttt{40M}, and \texttt{70M}.
-These subsets are not selected at random, instead each subset is chosen by selecting a smaller number of the top search results from each query, such that the \texttt{500K} subset contains approximately the top 700 results per query (recall that the 70M dataset contains 100K results per query).
+For some of our experiments, we use a subset of the full 70M-video dataset.
+These subsets are denoted by the approximate number of videos they include: 500K, 1M, 6M, 12M, 40M, and 70M.
+These subsets are not selected at random, instead each subset is chosen by selecting a smaller number of the top search results from each query, such that the 500K subset contains approximately the top 700 results per query and 70M contains 100K results per query.
 This reflects the way that such a method could be used in practice; one would search for queries relevant to their particular downstream task and collect as many of the top search results as they can, subject to space or bandwidth constraints.

-We do not segment WVT-70M into a validation or test split, and instead evaluate our learned model purely by its performance on downstream tasks.
-We evaluate on four downstream video classification tasks:
+We do not segment WTS-70M into a validation or test split, and instead evaluate our learned model purely by its performance on downstream tasks.
+We evaluate on three downstream video classification tasks:

 \textbf{HMDB-51.} HMDB-51~\cite{kuehne2011hmdb} is an action recognition dataset consisting of short video clips associated with one of 51 classes.
 It contains 7000 videos, and is commonly used as a benchmark for video representation learning.
 We report results on the first test split, except where otherwise noted.
-When fine-tuning on HMDB-51, we use a learning rate of 1e-3 with a cosine decay schedule, a weight decay of 1e-4, and we train for 1000 iterations.
+When fine-tuning on HMDB-51, we use a learning rate of 1e-3 with an exponential decay schedule, a weight decay of 1e-7, and we train for 30 epochs.

 \textbf{UCF-101.} UCF-101~\cite{soomro2012dataset} is a similar action recognition dataset consisting of video clips associated with one of 101 classes.
 It is larger than HMDB-51, consisting of over 13,000 videos.
 We report results on the first test split, except where otherwise noted.
-When fine-tuning on UCF-101, we use a learning rate of 1e-3 with a cosine decay schedule, a weight decay of 1e-3, and we train for 1000 iterations.
+When fine-tuning on UCF-101, we use a learning rate of 1e-3 with an exponential decay schedule, a weight decay of 1e-7, and we train for 30 epochs.